-Extreme Networks is a customer-driven networking company.
-We are relentless in our commitment to our 30,000 customers around the world, including over half of the Fortune 50, building networks that drive competitive advantage, accelerate innovation, and improve the human experience.
+Extreme is relentless in our commitment to our 50,000 customers around the world, building networks that drive competitive advantage, accelerate innovation, and improve the human experience.
 This includes a commitment to corporate social responsibility in our own business, and in fostering this with our business partners and our supply chain.
-As we increase the breadth of our portfolio and scale of our organization, we will continue our practice of hiring – and partnering with – a diversified workforce to broaden our company perspective and promote the exchange of ideas.
-We will also continue to seek ways to design, manufacture, and deliver software-driven networking solutions in an environmentally and socially sustainable manner.

 The Extreme Community and Involvement Team (exCITe) is driven by leaders in 10 different offices around the world spanning from San Jose, California to India.
-Together, this committee works to enhance our employee experience by creating opportunities to contribute to local communities via philanthropic activities.
+Together with our Philanthropy Committee, this team works to enhance our employee experience by creating opportunities to contribute to local communities via philanthropic activities.

 Members of our San Jose team built 2 playhouses as part of the Habitat for Humanity’s Playhouse Program.
 The playhouse build program serves 2 purposes.
 One, it is a way for Habitat for Humanity to raise funds for their larger home construction projects.
 Two, it provides playhouses for local charities and needy families.
 The 2 playhouses Extreme Employees constructed were donated to Blue Star Mothers of America, a nonprofit that provides support to active armed service forces families.